ARM-software/astc-encoder/Docs/Testing.md

 **WARNING:** This may take some hours to complete, and it is best done when the test suite gets exclusive use of the machine to avoid other processing slowing down the compression and disturbing the performance data.
-It is recommended to shutdown or disable any background applications that are running.
+It is recommended to shut down or disable any background applications that are running.

 # Running C++ unit tests